mlwiles/vmwaresolutions/vcd/ipsec-srx-pne/index.md

 }

 ```

-You can check the status of the IPsec tunnel on the SRX device by checking for ike and ipsec security associations.
+Check the status of the IPsec tunnel on the SRX device by reviewing the ike and ipsec security associations.
 Typically you should expect to see one `ike SA`, and one *pair* of `ipsec SAs` for each remote-subnet/local-subnet combination.
 ```
 show security ike security-associations show security ipsec security-associations